Enrollment Agreement is a written contract between a student and Fire Future LLC, educational program institution concerning:

 Other Institutional charge or fee: $0.00 non-refundable

-Charges paid to an entity other than an institution that is specifically required for participation in the education program: $0.00 non-refundable
+Charges paid to an entity other than the institution that is specifically required for participation in the education program: $0.00 non-refundable

 Course offers continuing education hours/credits in a classroom setting for national curriculum EMTB-I course required for county and National Registry Emergency Medical Technician (NREMT) re-certification